Skip to main content

 Q6: How do killer questions screen out candidates?

-Q7: What's the difference between Access Volcanic killer questions and PeopleXD killer questions?
+Q7: What's the difference between my website's killer questions and PeopleXD killer questions?

-• Answer: Access Volcanic killer questions stop candidates immediately when they select an unsuitable answer, informing them they're not eligible and preventing application submission so unsuitable applications never reach PeopleXD.
+• Answer: Your career website's killer questions stop candidates immediately when they select an unsuitable answer, informing them they're not eligible and preventing application submission so unsuitable applications never reach PeopleXD.

 • PeopleXD killer questions allow candidates to complete and submit their application normally, then automatically change the applicant's status to unsuitable after submission, meaning all applications reach PeopleXD including unsuitable ones that need management or review.

-• If using Access Volcanic killer questions, the PeopleXD killer question functionality won't apply because ineligible candidates are blocked before submission, so consider whether your process benefits more from preventing unsuitable applications entirely or from receiving all applications but having unsuitable ones automatically flagged for potential review.
+• If using your career website's killer questions, the PeopleXD killer question functionality won't apply because ineligible candidates are blocked before submission, so consider whether your process benefits more from preventing unsuitable applications entirely or from receiving all applications but having unsuitable ones automatically flagged for potential review.

 Q8: Can question categories be reused across multiple vacancies?